November 2, 2024

 Tips for Better Blooms

-- Give them more light: Move them to a well-lit spot that gets indirect sunlight.
+• Give them more light: Move your peace lily to a spot that gets indirect sunlight.

 Additional Tips and Tricks